 Inventories are stated at the lower of cost or market.
-Cost, which includes material, labor and overhead, is determined on a first-in, first-out basis.
-On a quarterly basis, we analyze our inventory levels and reserve for inventory that is expected to expire prior to being sold, inventory that has a cost basis in excess of its expected net realizable value, inventory in excess of expected sales requirements, or inventory that fails to meet commercial sale specifications.
+Cost, includes material, labor and overhead and is determined on a first-in, first-out basis.
+On a quarterly basis, management analyzes the inventory levels and reserve for inventory that is expected to expire prior to being sold, inventory that has a cost basis in excess of its expected net realizable value, inventory in excess of expected sales requirements, or inventory that fails to meet commercial sale specifications.
 Expired inventory is disposed of and the related costs are written off to the reserve for inventory obsolescence.
-The inventory reserve at March 31, 2011 and December 31, 2010 was \$199,948 and \$255,814, respectively.
+The inventory reserve was \$167,614 and \$255,814 as of June 30, 2011 and December 31, 2010, respectively.